-California's public school facilities.
-In addition, the state's university system and public utilities are repositories of information about school buildings in specific geographic areas.
-We strongly recommend the Legislature appropriate \$5 million to support an inventory of school facilities that leverages information collected through Proposition 39.
-Ideally, this information should be added to school databases that exist at the California Department of Education.
-This will allow future school energy efficiency programs, and indeed any state funding for school facility upgrades, to be better targeted toward those schools in disadvantaged communities with the greatest facility improvement needs.
+4. Initiate scoping for an inventory of K-12 facilities.
+While we are impressed by the greater reach of the Propostion 39 program this year, to include more schools of varying sizes, we remain concerned that some of the smaller schools with the most pressing energy issues may not have applied for funds.
+As we've stated in our past reports, we wish we could recommend that outreach and funds be better targeted to these schools-but there is no existing inventory of California K-12 facilities that includes their age, maintenance history, energy use, or any other relevant details.
+Both the Energy Commission (through 12-18 months of utility data collected from each LEA participating in the CCEJA) and the California Conservation Corps (through audit data collected from thousands of schools across the states) now have information that is critical to understanding the physical condition of California's public school facilities.
+In addition, the state's university system, public utilities, and local governments have information about school buildings in specific geographic areas.
+We strongly recommend the Legislature appropriate \$5 million to initiate scoping for an inventory of school facilities that leverages information collected through Proposition 39 and other publically available sources of data.
+Ideally, this information should be added to school databases that exist at the California Department of Education and made publically available.
+This will inform future decision making and allow future school energy efficiency programs, and indeed any state funding for school facility upgrades, to be better targeted toward those schools in disadvantaged communities with the greatest facility improvement needs.

 5. Funding/capacity for manual on best practices.
-Finally, with the conclusion of the original 5-year program period, we once again strongly recommend that the Legislature allocate a small amount of funding (e.g. \$250,000) for a third-party organization to review a cross-section of completed projects and provide a handbook, or manual, to schools across California that identifies the best opportunities for energy efficiency and self-generation projects and the key issues to consider (financing, capacity, technical know-how, etc.) in approaching such a project.
+Finally, with the conclusion of the original 5-year program period, we once again strongly recommend that the Legislature allocate a small amount of funding (e.g., \$250,000) for a third-party organization to review a cross-section of completed projects and provide a handbook, or manual, to schools across California that identifies the best opportunities for energy efficiency and self-generation projects and the key issues to consider (financing, capacity, procurement practices, technical knowhow, etc.) in approaching such a project.
 We would also recommend including case studies-with contact information-for some of the schools that have put together truly effective projects across a variety of technologies, geographies, and school size.
 We believe such a guide would increase the reach of this program by creating an informational "legacy" to inform future investments from new funding sources.